Background

 Celebrities, in other words, engage in transference.
 They become stand-in for siblings and parents.

-Indeed, we transfer and displace many negative emotions that we harbor onto celebrities, a form of projection.
 Totally bedazzled by my inscrutable answer, the reporter continues, barely standing on his feet.
 I would never dare ask some questions that the reporters from Panico, another outlet, ask the celebrities.

 What are the characteristics of people like these reporters?

+Well, allow me to speculate.
 Sadistic, ambitious, narcissistic, lacking in empathy, self-righteous, pathologically, destructively envious with a fluctuating sense of self-worth, possibly an inferiority complex.
 In short, me.

-Next question.
 Do you believe the actors and reporters want themselves to be as famous as the celebrities that they are teasing?
+Because I think it is almost happening.
+They are becoming celebrities, these reporters and these actors.

 The insistent reporter continues, I think that the fans' celebrity relationship gratifies both sides.
 What are the advantages that the fans get?

-My answer, there is an implicit kind of hidden contract between a celebrity and his fans.
+And what are the advantages the celebrities get?
+What do both get out of such relationships?

 The celebrity is obliged to act the part.
 The celebrity should fulfill the expectations of his admirers.
 He should not deviate from the roles that these fans and followers impose on him, and he accepts implicitly by agreeing to become a celebrity.

 In return to his obsequiousness, in return to his role-play, the fans shower the celebrity with adulation.
-They idolize the celebrity and make him or her feel omnipotent, immortal, larger-than-life, omniscient, superior, and sui genis unique.
+They idolize the celebrity and make him or her feel omnipotent, immortal, larger-than-life, omniscient, superior, and sui generis unique.

 But what are the fans getting for their trouble?

-This requires a sip of red-wild.
+This requires a sip of red wine.

-I think what the fans are getting, above all, is the ability to vicariously share the celebrity's fabulous, and usually partly confabulated, existence.
-The celebrity becomes their representative in fantasys.
+The celebrity becomes their representative in fantasily.
 The celebrity is an extension, a proxy, the reification and embodiment of the deepest desires and most secret and guilty dreams of the fans.

 In this sense, it's a narcissistic process.
 The narcissist treats people around him as extensions, and the fans treat celebrities as extensions.

-Many celebrities are also role models.
-They are father and mother figures, as I mentioned.
 Celebrities are proof that there is more to life than drab and routine and the mundane.
 Celebrities show us that beautiful – no, scrap this – perfect people do exist, and that they do lead charmed lives.
 There is hope yet.

 This is the celebrity's message to his fans.
 You can also become a celebrity one day.

-The celebrity is an inevitable downfall, and corruption is the modern-day equivalent of the medieval morality play.
+The celebrity's inevitable downfalland corruption is the modern-day equivalent of the medieval morality play.

 This trajectory, from rags to riches and fame, and back to rags and worse, and back to fame, and back to rags, etc., this repetition compulsion proves that order and justice do prevail in the universe.
 There is cosmic justice, or at least poetic justice, hubris, vanity, grandiosity, reaching up above your level invariably gets you punished.

-The celebrity is no better.
-Neither is he superior to his fans.
-His downfall proves this.
-It's very gratifying to watch a celebrity disintegrating and falling out of view.
 The discombobulated reporter is persistent, perseveres, and asks, why are celebrities narcissists?
 How is this disorder born in celebrities?

-Okay, back to celebrities.
 Not all celebrities are narcissists, but some of them surely are.

 We all search for positive cues from people around us.
 These cues reinforce in us certain behavior patterns.
+There is nothing special in the fact that the narcissist celebrity does the same.

 They also search for cues for feedback.